On the asymptotic normality of persistent Betti numbers: Technical results

 \section{Technical results}

 This section consists of three parts.
-First, we give the proofs of Theorems~\ref{Thrm:StrongStabilization} and \ref{Thrm:StrongStabilizationAppl}.
-In the second part, we prove the asymptotic normality of the finite-dimensional distributions of the persistent Betti numbers obtained from Poisson processes.
-In the third part, we repeat these considerations for an underlying binomial process.
+We derive the stabilization results in the first part.
+Then we prove the asymptotic normality of the finite-dimensional distributions in case of underlying Poisson processes in the second part.
+In the third part we prove the same limit result in case of an underlying sequence of binomial processes.

-The next result is crucial for the upcoming proofs, the so-called geometric lemma enables us to obtain upper bounds on moments.
-The result for Betti numbers is well-known (to topologists), we quote here a generalized version due to \cite{hiraoka2018limit} (Lemma 2.11). \begin{lemma}[Geometric lemma] Let $\mX \subset \mY$ be two finite point sets of $\R^d$.
+The next result is crucial for the upcoming proofs.
+It is a direct consequence of Lemma 2.11 in Hiraoka et al. \cite{hiraoka2018limit}.
+This so-called geometric lemma, enables us to obtain upper bounds on moments. \begin{lemma}[Corollary of \cite{hiraoka2018limit} Lemma 2.11] Let $\mX \subseteq \mY$ be two finite point sets of $\R^d$.
 Then

 \end{lemma}